 Protecting our intellectual property rights is costly and time consuming.
 Many companies, including those in the computer and financial services industries own large numbers of patents, copyrights, and trademarks and sometimes file lawsuits based on allegations of infringement or other violations of intellectual property rights.
 In addition, over the past few years there has been a proliferation of patents applicable to these industries and a substantial increase in the number of such patent applications filed.
 Under current law, U.S. patent applications typically remain secret for 18 months or, in some cases, until a patent is issued.
 Because of technological changes in these industries, current extensive patent coverage, and the rapid rate of issuance of new patents, it is possible certain components of our products and services may unknowingly infringe existing patents or other intellectual property rights of others.
-Although we have taken steps to protect ourselves, there can be no assurance that we will be aware of all patents, copyrights or trademarks that may pose a risk of infringement by our products and services.
-Generally, it is not economically practicable to determine in advance whether our products or services may infringe the present or future rights of others.
+Although we have taken steps to protect ourselves, there can be no assurance that we will be aware of all patents, copyrights or trademarks that may pose a risk of infringement by our products and services may infringe the present or future rights of others.